PatternsTechGit/PT_AngularCallingAPI/README.md

 In this lab we will be working on two code Bases, **Backend Code base** and **Frontend Code Base**

 ### **Backend Code Base:**

 Previously we developed a base structure of an api solution in Asp.net core that have just one function which returns data of the last three years total balances against a given AccountID.

 ![MicrosoftTeams-image (1)](https://user-images.githubusercontent.com/100709775/161592915-395a3983-2efb-459d-ac63-1815249193f7.png)

 There are 4 Projects in the solution.

 - **Entities** : That have DB Model Account with one-to-many Transaction and Response Model of LineGraphData that will be returned as API Response.
 - **Infrastructure**: BBBankContext that serves as fake DBContext that populates one Account with three Transactions with hardcoded data.
-- **Services**: That has TranasacionService with the logic of converting Account and its Transactions into LineGraphData after fetching it from BBBankContext.
+- **Services**: That has TransactionService with the logic of converting Account and its Transactions into LineGraphData after fetching it from BBBankContext.

 - **BBBankAPI**: That has TransactionController which is implementation of ASP.net core’s API, to call Services layer.

 ![MicrosoftTeams-image](https://user-images.githubusercontent.com/100709775/161592969-78e99e2b-070f-45a5-a15f-8299364f0554.png)